Prerequisite Course Questions

 What should I do if I received AP credit for English and did not have to take any English in my undergraduate degree program?

 We do require a full year of English Composition or Writing Intensive courses (AP credits will not work for this requirement).The courses can be in any subject area as long as they are writing intensive.
 If the words "composition" or "writing " do not appear in the title you can do a prerequisite substitution form and send or email it in with the course syllabus that shows 50% or more of the final grade was based on written work.
-You can also satisfy this requirement by scoring a 650/163 or higher on the verbal GRE.

 Do Animal Science courses satisfy prerequisite courses?